ZaidQureshi/bam/README.md

 benchmarks while reducing hardware costs by up to 21.7$\times$.
 Our experiments also show GPU self-orchestrated storage access speeds up data-analytics workloads by 5.3$\times$ when running on the same hardware.

 ### DeepWiki BaM code documentation
 We have indexed the BaM codebase to enable easier understanding of BaM codebase.
-The DeepWiki link is here: https://deepwiki.com/ZaidQureshi/bam
+The DeepWiki link is here: https://deepwiki.com/ZaidQureshi/bam (correctness not checked)

 Hardware/System Requirements
 -------------------------------------------------------------------------------